 Losing hair is one thing, but not appreciating the hair you have been given is another.
 Many celebrities have widow’s peaks, and they can actually be the basis of some great hairstyles.

-Of course, if you’re losing your hair and you have a widow’s peak, you should visit us right away for a free, no obligation Hair Check.
+Of course, if you’re losing your hair and you have a widow’s peak, you should visit us right away for a Hair Check.
 This will allow us to diagnose your hair loss and begin a treatment program that ensures your widow’s peak, and the rest of your hair stays with you for as long as you like.

 Restore your confidence today: